j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 The opposite of *remember* is *dismember*.

-A memory fastens into me into
+A memory fastens into me, into
 the turbulent body of Reality,

-as it oxbows through time, leviathan,
+as He oxbows through time, leviathan.

+Grasps and sculpts, is sculpted by,
-to keep some portion of the myriad fact congealed
+some portion of the myriad fact

+To glance on a canyon wall
+that snaking line
+I touch the ancients from another end:
+a river of skin, of generations

 Forgiveness guards against atrophy, fosters growth.